sunjh22/CNVPipe/README.md

 ### 05.2. cnvpytor

-Do not require normal sample and reference genome and do not exclude low-map region.
+Do not require normal sample and reference genome (a pre-defined GC file is in the package) and do not exclude low-map region.
 This method solely depends on comparing read depth between adjacent region (?) and regions with similar GC content.
 Call germline CNV sample by sample.

 Include one rule with four commands:
 - `rd` for extracting reads from sample bam file;